 4. About his eyes and uncommon habits

 Well, it just takes something abnormal about the person to be a genius.
-For example; Nikola Tesla one of the mad genius the world had ever seen.
-He admitted that he was in love with a pigeon that he was feeding and was also certain that the pigeon loved him back.
-In the case of Einstein, he also had some pretty uncommon habits, including his despise in wearing socks and so on.
+For example, Nikola Tesla admitted that he was in love with a pigeon that he was feeding and was also certain that the pigeon loved him back.
+In the case of Einstein, he also had some pretty uncommon habits, including his despise in wearing socks, and so on.

 Einstein published his theory of general relativity, in which he stated that gravitational fields cause distortions in the fabric of space and time.
-The theory remained controversial only until May 1919, when a total solar eclipse provided the perfect conditions to test the theory generally claiming that a supermassive object would cause a measurable curve in the starlight passing by it.
+The theory remained controversial only until May 1919, when a total solar eclipse provided the perfect conditions to test the theory generally, claiming that a supermassive object would cause a measurable curve in the starlight passing by it.

 Newspapers hailed him as the heir to Sir Isaac Newton, and he went on to travel the world lecturing on his theories about the cosmos.
 According to Einstein biographer Walter Isaacson, in the six years after the 1919 eclipse, more than 600 books and articles were written about the theory of relativity.

 1. About Einstein’s first daughter

-But a year before the marraige, Maric gave birth to a daughter named Lieserl.
-Both of them never spoke about their first born child neither in public nor to their family.
-Biographers and researchers only came to know about this after a discovery of his private letters in the late 1980s.
+But a year before the marriage, Maric gave birth to a daughter named Lieserl.
+Both of them never spoke about their firstborn child neither in public nor to their family.
+Biographers and researchers only came to know about this after the discovery of his private letters in the late 1980s.

 According to those letters, Lieserl was born in early 1902 in Novi Sad, Serbia, where Marić was living with her family.
-Einstein probably never saw his daughter as he was in Switzerland while Marić gave birth to Lieserl yet she joined him without their firstborn.
+Einstein probably never saw his daughter as he was in Switzerland while Marić gave birth to Lieserl, yet she joined him without their firstborn.